jdeath/FriendshipFrame/README.md

 For the code in the repository (can easily be changed if desired):
 Resister is between PIN 4 and Pin 5 (D1 and D2 on board)
-Wire to foil between Pin 5 and resister
-WS2812 is on Pin 2 (D4 on board)
+Wire to foil between Pin 5 (D1 on board) and resister WS2812 is on Pin 2 (D4 on board)
 Of course, to Ground and 5V too.